 Accessing information online is like looking for a proverbial needle in a haystack.
 The abundance of resources available 24/7 makes Information Literacy an essential life skill for one’s working, civic and personal lives.
 As an educator, it is imperative to recognize the shifts in locating reliable and relevant sources online.
 I spoke about this need at ISTE 2018 in my Ignite.
 Developing healthy skepticism and honing fact-checking skills are an important part of being literate today.
-Recently, there have been a release of new tools to support this endeavour; along with some updates to some of my favorite resources.
+Recently, there has been a release of new tools to support this endeavor; along with some updates to some of my favorite resources.

 Here are 7 Resources to Support Information Literacy Online and to Fight the Misinformation Out There:

 - NewsGuard – NewsGuard is a browser extension to add to your Chrome or Edge browser.
 Trained journalist, with “no political axe to grind” help readers and viewers know which sites are reliable.
 Their tagline, “Restoring trust and accountability” uses 9 Criteria to give websites ratings by color-codes from red to green.
 If a reader wants to understand the rating given by the group, they can read the expanded “Nutrition Label” that provides this information.
 NewsGuard also has great resources for libraries and is user-friendly.

 - SurfSafe – SurfSafe is also a browser extension for Chrome with one goal, to detect fake or altered photos.
 After installing this extension, users can hover over an image on the web or Facebook which instantly checks it against 100s of trusted sites for its validity.
 Surfsafe provides a rating system to users, along with links to other websites.
 Users can also help “defend the internet” against misinformation by reporting suspicious images as well.